jasobih/FrImmich/README.md

 - **Immich:** A running Immich instance where you have already named people.
 - **Frigate:** A running Frigate instance (version 0.16.0+).
 - **Network Access:** Immich and Frigate should be accessible to the `Frimmich` container over the network.
+- **Tailscale (Recommended):** For secure and easy network access between your Frimmich container, Immich, and Frigate, especially if they are on different subnets or behind NAT.
+Using Tailscale simplifies network configuration and avoids complex port forwarding.

 ## Setup & Configuration